What you see: A sprouted onion.

 How to prevent onions from sprouting

-Onions sprout because they get cues that it’s time to move on to the next stage in their life cycle; age, hormones and temperature are all involved (That’s what they learned in a class euphemistically called “Health and Safety” taught by their gym teacher, anyway.).
-In fact, some onions are treated with something called maleic hydrazide to inhibit growth.
-A too-warm environment can spur an onion into shoot-growing.
-You don’t want to refrigerate onions, but a cool, dark pantry is ideal.
+Onions sprout because they get cues that it’s time to move on to the next stage in their life cycle; age, hormones and temperature are all involved.
+In fact, some onions are treated with maleic hydrazide, a “plant growth regulator,” to inhibit sprouting.

-And, of course, as soon as you see that an onion has sprouted, consider it a message from Onionville that it’s time to get cooking.
-If you let a sprout advance too much, the onion will get very depleted and may start rotting.
+As soon as an onion has sprouted, consider it a message from Onionville that it’s time to get cooking.
+If you let a sprout advance too much, the onion will get depleted and may start rotting (signs of decay include squishy texture and a bad, maybe musty odor–put those onions in your compost).
 If the onion’s schedule is out of synch with your meal plan for the week, not to worry.
 You can freeze freshly chopped onions.
 No need to cook or blanche them first.

 SOURCES: